grafana/tempo/docs/tempo/website/grafana-agent/automatic-logging.md

 so we leverage other tools like logs and metrics to discover traces.

 Automatic logging provides an easy and fast way of getting trace discovery through logs.
-Automatic logging writes a well formatted log line to a Loki instance for each span, root or process that passes through the tracing pipeline.
+Automatic logging writes a well formatted log line to a Loki instance or to stdout for each span, root or process that passes through the tracing pipeline.
 This allows for automatically building a mechanism for trace discovery.
 On top of that, we also get metrics from traces using Loki.

+For high throughput systems, logging for every span may generate too much volume.
+In such cases, logging per root span or process is recommended.

 <p align="center"><img src="../automatic-logging.png" alt="Automatic logging overview"></p>

 Automatic logging searches for a given set of attributes in the spans and logs them as key-value pairs.
 This allows to search by those key-value pairs in Loki.

-Automatic logging also supports logging to stdout.

-## Quick start
+## Quickstart

 To configure it, you need to select your preferred backend and what trace data to log.
 To see all the available config options, refer to the [configuration reference](https://github.com/grafana/agent/blob/main/docs/configuration-reference.md#tempo_instance_config).